vuestorefront/vue-storefront/packages/core/docs/getting-started/internationalization.md

 ## Configuring cookie attributes

-You can overwrite the default `locale`, `currency` and `country` cookie attributes set by `@vue-storefront/nuxt` or add custom attributes.
+You can overwrite the default `locale`, `currency`, and `country` cookie attributes set by `@vue-storefront/nuxt` or add custom attributes.

-Just create a `cookieOptions` object for the `i18n` configuration object in the `nuxt.config.js` file and specify the attributes you'd like the cookies to have.
+To do so, add the `cookieOptions` object to the `i18n` configuration object in the `nuxt.config.js` file and specify the attributes you'd like the cookies to have.

 ```js
 // nuxt.config.js